-We have zafus, seiza benches, and chairs for your use so no need to bring your own.
+We have zafus, seiza benches, and chairs for your use, so no need to bring your own.
 Please wear loose, comfortable clothing.
 We do not use robes at Still Mind so we ask that attire be suitably respectful.
 Please do not wear shorts of any length or skimpy tops in the zendo, and please refrain from wearing clothing that contains texts, logos, designs, or cartoons, which may be distracting to others.
 There is a changing room at the zendo for your convenience in the event you are coming from work or if you wish to wear shorts to the zendo on hot days.
-We are wheelchair accessible.
+Our zendo is wheelchair accessible.

 Donation for sitting:

-We suggest a $10 donation for each sitting for non-members and, since our donation box is on the honor system, we ask for, and are grateful for, your particular attention to this matter each time you sit with us.
+We suggest a $10 donation for each sitting for non-members.
+Since our donation box is on the honor system, we ask for, and are grateful for, your particular attention to this matter each time you sit with us.
 Our high commercial rent and the upkeep of our zendo are major expenses for us.
-You can also donate to Still Mind Zendo.
+You can also donate online to Still Mind Zendo.

-After your visit, if you wish to continue sitting with us, even for only a while, you are invited to become a Trial Member at $40 for 2 months.
-Trial membership offers all the benefits of membership, including access to our online audio library of over 500 dharma talks, discounts on programs, and especially, the ability to have daisan (private teaching) with Sensei Gregory, Sensei Marisa, or Dharma holder Jean Gallagher (teacher in training).
-Roshi Janet is not seeing new people at this time.
+If you wish to continue sitting with us, even for only a while, you are invited to become a Trial Member at $40 for 2 months.
+Trial membership offers all the benefits of membership, including access to our online audio library of more than 500 dharma talks, discounts on programs, and the ability to have daisan (optional private teaching) with Sensei Marisa or Sensei Jean.
+(Roshi Janet and Roshi Gregory are not seeing new people at this time.)